brocaar/chirpstack-docs/content/overview/architecture.md

 LoRa Server provides an API which can be used for integration or when implementing your own application-server.

+## LoRa Geo Server

+The [LoRa Geo Server](/lora-geo-server/) component (optional) provides geolocation services for resolving location of each device.

 ## LoRa App Server

 The [LoRa App Server](/lora-app-server/) component